linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Wiki.md

 title: Deepin_Wiki
 description:
 published: true
-date: 2022-06-10T10:58:34.583Z
+date: 2022-06-10T11:11:17.047Z
 tags:
 editor: markdown
 dateCreated: 2022-05-24T04:47:14.524Z
 ---

 # Introduction
+ > Deepin community official wiki website for sharing the relevent technique of Deepin and Linux.

 This article is used to help users understand Deepin Wiki's editing methods and techniques.
+&emsp; This is wiki content synchronization repository.wiki.deepin.org and github.com/linuxdeepin/wiki.deepin.org perform **two-way synchronization** every five minutes.Synchronization includes wiki page content, page information, publish status, and media resources, excluding page scripts and styles.

 The Deepin Wiki collects various information like experience of developing, system using  as well as helpful tips, then shares them to users.
 You can also have your own contribution here!

-wiki.deepin.org is Deepin community official wiki website for sharing the relevent technique of Deepin and Linux.

-This is wiki.deepin.org content synchronization repository. wiki.deepin.org and github.com/linuxdeepin/wiki.deepin.org perform **two-way synchronization** every five minutes.

-Synchronization includes wiki page content, page information, publish status, and media resources, excluding page scripts and styles.

 ## Instructions